What are you wearing today?

 If you would like to participate in the project and have your photograph taken for the exhibition, or would just like to talk to us before you decide, please download and complete the form below and we will get in touch.
 Thank you.

-Throughout December 2018 and January 2019, artist Catrine Val will be transforming the Storefront on Bute Street in Luton into a fashion photography studio and changing room.
+Throughout December 2018 until March 2019, artist Catrine Val will be transforming the Storefront on Bute Street in Luton into a fashion photography studio and changing room.
 She will be creating double portraits of local female sitters, with each duo-portrait presenting a woman dressed for work “her public persona” and then dressed in her “true” persona.
 The double portraits will display the contrast between the sitter’s two “personalities” and will highlight fashions and accessories which may be alternative or non-western, but which are increasingly contemporary, British and cross-cultural.
-The photographs will be exhibited at The Storefront gallery on Bute Street from 17 January to 9 March 2019 with a closing event coinciding with International Women’s Day on Friday 8 March, from 6.30pm-8.30pm.
+The photographs will be exhibited at The Storefront gallery on Bute Street from 17 January to 23 March 2019 with a special late opening event coinciding with International Women’s Day on Friday 8 March, from 6.30pm-8.30pm.

 Based in Germany, Catrine Val is fascinated by the huge variety of cultures found in Luton and the remarkable adaptability of the town’s women– to slip between roles and expectations, fitting in with the social and economic demands of modern Britain and of work culture, while retaining a connection with their cultural heritage or chosen social tribe through clothing, jewellery, accessories and make-up.